How to Become a Mining or Geological Engineer

 - A degree from an ABET-accredited engineering program

-Beginning engineering graduates usually work under the supervision of experienced engineers.
-In large companies, engineers starting out also may receive formal classroom or seminar-type training.
-As new engineers gain knowledge and experience, they are assigned more difficult projects with greater independence to develop designs, solve problems, and make decisions.
+Beginning mining and geological engineers usually work under the supervision of experienced engineers.
+In large companies, new engineers also may receive formal classroom or seminar-type training.
+As engineers gain knowledge and experience, they are assigned more difficult projects and they are given greater independence to develop designs, solve problems, and make decisions.

 Engineers may advance to become technical specialists or to supervise a staff or team of engineers and technicians.
 Some eventually become engineering managers or enter other managerial or sales jobs.
 In sales, an engineering background enables them to discuss a product's technical aspects and to assist in product planning, installation, and use.
-For more information, see the job profile on sales engineers.
+For more information, see the profiles on architectural and engineering managers and sales engineers.